Pascal-Bliem/vec-brain/README.md

 streamlit run app/ui.py
 ```

-In case you want to change any configuration values, you can find them in `app/config.py`.
+In case you want to change any configuration values (e.g. model provider and model name), you can find them in `app/config.py`.

 The UI in `app/ui.py` is separated from the agents logic in `app/assistant.py`, so if you don't like streamlit, you can easily plug in another UI and just import `assistant.Assistant`.